xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 ********************************************************************
 ```

+### Visualizing the Results

+Again we'll use Paraview to visualize the results.

-To visualize the Pachinko results with paraview, follow the commands here:
+Follow the commands here:
 [Paraview instructions](amrex-pachinko.pdf)

 ### Follow-up Questions